tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 "If yo' want to fight, come up here.
 I'll wait fo' yo' right where Ah am," he sputtered.

 This made Jenny angrier than ever.
-He couldn't climb up there, and he knew that Unc' Billy knew it.
-Unc' Billy was perfectly safe in promising to wait for him.
+She couldn't climb up there, and she knew that Unc' Billy knew it.
+Unc' Billy was perfectly safe in promising to wait for her.

 "You're a coward, just a plain no-account coward!" snapped Jenny.
 "I'm not going to climb up there, but I'll tell you what I am going to do;